| Originally

 sleeping cabin nestled alongside the engine compartment and a world

+of accessible storage and comsystems space.
 One advantage of a pilothouse is the space available beneath it.

 On this yacht there is a generous pantry area that will serve well